PaulSpr/moduly/README.md

 * There is only support for min-width.
 That's not a problem if you work mobile-first.
 Adding max-width is pretty trivial
 * You must write the moduly selectors in the order of small to large.
 Because of source order being an influence in how CSS is applied, this gives the most predictable results.
 * Moduly only checks your CSS once, on page load.
 It then binds itself to the elements found in the CSS.
 If you dynamically add elements to your page, Moduly will not handle them.
 You can re-fire Moduly manually with $(document).moduly(); if you want, but there might be some unknown downsides to that.

+One benefit of how Moduly works, is that your base styling is always applied to your element, even if Moduly fails.`

 I'm going to fix bugs and add features of course and I'll use it in some of my projects for work so it'll get better over time.
 Check the Github repo for updates.